How to Get more Views on LinkedIn in 2021

 How do social networks make money?

 Another basic but fundamental question again.
-How social networks make money.
+How do social networks make money?
 This is what will explain how their algorithm works.

-Most of the social networks (Facebook, Instragam, Twitter, LinkedIn, Tiktok…) make money on advertising.
-In general, they intersperse 4-5 “organic” or “natural” publications (we will come back to these terms), with a “sponsored” or “paid” publication.
+Most of the social medial networks (Facebook, Instragam, Twitter, LinkedIn, Tiktok…) make money on advertising.
+In general, they intersperse 4-5 “organic” or “natural” posts (we will come back to these terms), with one “sponsored” or “paid” post.

-The advertisers, those who pay to display a paid publication, pay either per click on the advertisement, or per display.
+The advertisers, those who pay to display a paid post, pay either per click on the advertisement, or per display.

 This means two things: